Aiven-Open/klaw/coral/docs/directory-structure.md

 Contains functionality we use in many areas to reduce coupling between different layers. `services` include utility functions as well as facades around external libraries.
 As a rule of thumb: We should not use a third-part library that is not related to the core packages like react outside of `services`.
 We implement them in a [Facade Pattern](https://blog.webdevsimplified.com/2022-07/facade-pattern/).

-- We name files based on their exported functionality, e.g. `api-client.ts`.
+- We name files based on their exported functionality, e.g. `api.ts`.
 - We create folders for the same responsibilities, e.g. for `test-utils/`.